 Illinois is just across the river!
 Read about the Top 10 Things to do in Illinois with kids.

-5. Sample a Pint at the Anheuser-Busch Brewery- Yes, You can Bring the Kids! – FREE!
+6. Sample at Pint at the Anheuser-Busch Brewery- Yes, You can Bring the Kids!

-Tours for all ages include access to historic buildings; behind-the-scenes looks into the brewing process; the chance to pet the world-famous Clydesdale horses; interaction with Bud, the playful Dalmatian spokesdog, and a complimentary glass of beer to finish your tour (kids and non-drinking fans can choose soda and other specialty drinks.)
+Tours for all ages include access to historic buildings; behind-the-scenes looks into the brewing process; and the chance to pet the world-famous Clydesdale horses.
+You can even interact with Bud, the playful Dalmatian spokesdog.

 Tip: There is a ton to do onsite from photo ops and gift shops to full meals at their restaurant.
 Tours run every few minutes during the busiest periods.